Paillette/Raytracer/README.md

 </p>

 * Antialiasing super-sampling and jittering
-* Global illumination an ambient occlusion
+* Global illumination and ambient occlusion
+* Load a scene from a txt file with datas